-- exercise personal responsibility for the health and safety of themselves and others. - observe standards of dress consistent with safety and/or hygiene. - observe all the health and safety rules of the school and in particular the instructions of staff given in an emergency; and - use and not willfully misuse, neglect or interfere with facilities or equipment provided for their health and safety. - Utilise PSE lessons and School Council representatives - Report any health and safety concerns.
+- exercise personal responsibility for the health and safety of themselves and others. - observe standards of dress consistent with safety and/or hygiene. - observe all the health and safety rules of the school and in particular the instructions of staff given in an emergency; and - use and not willfully misuse, neglect or interfere with facilities or equipment provided for their health and safety. - Utilise PSE lessons and School Council/student parliament/student voice representatives. - Report any health and safety concerns.